Code-iX/Gibbon-Git-Server/readme.md

 This project is licensed under the MIT License.

-## Key Changes to Bonobo Git Server
+## Key changes to Bonobo Git Server

 - Migrated from .NET Framework to **ASP.NET Core 8**.
 - Removed support for **Active Directory (AD) login**.